uucidl/schismtracker/docs/configuration.md

 This defines the sample format used by the disk writer – for exporting to .wav/.aiff *and* internal pattern-to-sample rendering.

+#### Midi clock offset

+    [MIDI]
+    clock_offset=4410

+This setting delays MIDI clock tick events by a certain number of samples - `clock_offset=4410` would (if samplerate is 44100Hz) delay MIDI ticks by a tenth of a second.
+Currently this setting doesn't affect MIDI start or stop events.

 ## Hook functions

 Schism Tracker can run custom scripts on startup, exit, and upon completion of